 I’m going to start off this review by saying this game is difficult.
 Plan on dying many, many, many times.
 The catch here is that you learn something each time you die.
-Couple that with having some lucky chances in some play-throughs and you have a formula that is both challenging and engaging.
+Couple that with some lucky chances and you have a formula that is both challenging and engaging.

 A Satisfying Loop

 The main core of this game is survival and it’s the main reason you’ll want to play this game.
-On the surface it is a simple survival game that plants you in the Canadian wilds alone and with a minimum of resources.
+At first glance it looks like a simple survival game that plants you in the Canadian wilds alone and with a minimum of resources.
 You’ll have to be on your toes to survive.
 Battling the elements, tiredness, thirst, and hunger is a constant balancing game.
 You’ll always find yourself combating one of these problems.

 As you play (especially at the beginning) you’ll die often.
 Usually because of mistakes you made.
 While some of the resources scattered about are randomized there is usually just enough for you to get by if you are, uh, resourceful enough.
-These mistakes, and most likely your deaths, add a bit more to your knowledge of the game.
+These mistakes, and more than likely your deaths, add a bit more to your knowledge of the game.
 Which in turn allows you to survive a little bit longer.
-In this way, progression is felt more through your knowledge of the game then, say, leveling your character.
+In this way, progression is felt more because of your knowledge of the game then, say, leveling your character.

 If this sounds like something similar to Dark Souls or Bloodborne, it kind of is.
 Although I would say it feels like a much different experience.
-On top of all that you can also get other afflictions, including sprained ankles or wrists, bleeding, infections, and so on and so on.
-These will have to be doctored up as you go as well using resources you find.
+On top of all that you can also get other afflictions, including sprained ankles or wrists, bleeding, infections, and so on.
+These will have to be doctored up as you go, using up precious resources you find.